 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in City of Gosnells will be influenced by factors including:
+The occupations of the local workers in the City of Gosnells will be influenced by factors including:

-- The economic base and employment opportunities available in City of Gosnells;
+- The economic base and employment opportunities available in the City of Gosnells;

 - The age of the workforce;